jtmiclat/whereami/README.md

 ## Why this exists

-I wanted a simple way of testing what country I set my vpn through using a terminal
+I wanted a simple way of testing what country I set my vpn to using a terminal